wouterbouvy/DSMRloggerAPI/README.md

 # DSMRloggerAPI
 Firmware for the DSMR-logger using only API call's

+This is the FORK of Willem's project implementing new features, like direct InfluxDB writer.

 [Here](https://willem.aandewiel.nl/index.php/2019/04/09/dsmr-logger-v4-slimme-meter-uitlezer/) and
 [here](https://willem.aandewiel.nl/index.php/2020/02/28/restapis-zijn-hip-nieuwe-firmware-voor-de-dsmr-logger/)
 you can find information about this project.